tfelix/bestia-docs/content/docs/mechanics/exploration.md

 ## Skill Usage

-1. Upon using the skill a difficulty $d$ is determined, depending on the distance to the next already cartographed area and the area wished to be explored.
+1. Upon using the skill a difficulty `d` is determined, depending on the distance to the next already cartographed area and the area wished to be explored.
-2. There are 3-5 locations $l$ spawned around the player within a radius of 300 to 800 meters around the player (depending on the difficulty).
-He must reach them within a timelimit $t$.
+2. There are 3-5 locations `l` spawned around the player within a radius of 300 to 800 meters around the player (depending on the difficulty).
+He must reach them within a timelimit `t`.
 3. When near one of such a location (5m) the player is given a moving compass graphic.
-The speed of moving needle and the area to hit via button press is calculated based on $d$.
+The speed of moving needle and the area to hit via button press is calculated based on `d`.